 Pipeline Rupture Litigation

 Kean Miller LLP represents the interests of local, national and international energy and pipeline companies.
-For over 35 years, our representation has involved a wide variety of expropriation, environmental, land use, and other legal matters.
+For 40 years, our representation has involved a wide variety of expropriation, environmental, land use, and other legal matters.
 We have successfully represented numerous energy and pipeline companies in environmental contamination and toxic tort claims in Louisiana involving ruptured or leaking pipelines.

 - Representation of a national pipeline company in the 21st Judicial District Court in St. Helena Parish, Louisiana.
 This matter involved the rupture of a high pressure natural gas pipeline in a rural area of St. Helena Parish.
 The rupture caused a fire that burned more than 30 acres of woodlands, primarily used for hunting.
 350 residents in the vicinity of the rupture filed a joint petition making claims for personal injury (primary respiratory ailments), fear and fright, and punitive damages.
 The matter was removed to federal court on grounds of diversity jurisdiction, but ultimately remanded to the state court on grounds that the amount in dispute for each claimant did not exceed the jurisdictional amount of $75,000.
 The matter was settled at the trial court level.